About Us

 System Leadership/Partners

-In addition to their lead roles on various priorities and workstreams, the Directors of Public Health act as system leaders for public health, taking lead roles on behalf of each other, working with partners such as the UK Health Security Agency, NHS England and North West Coast Strategic Clinical Network.
+In addition to their lead roles on various priorities and workstreams, the Directors of Public Health act as system leaders for public health, taking lead roles on behalf of each other, working with partners such as the UK Health Security Agency, the NHS and local clinical networks.

 Strategic Partnerships

 The Cheshire and Merseyside Directors of Public Health Executive Board reports to the nine local authority Chief Executives.
-Andrew Lewis is Lead Chief Executive for health and wellbeing in Liverpool City Region.
+Andrew Lewis is Lead Chief Executive for health and wellbeing across Cheshire and Merseyside.

 Cheshire & Warrington Sub-regional Leaders Board